 Using tampons for the first time can be scary for your teen daughter.
 However, she would soon become accustomed to it if you teach your daughter to use a tampon properly.

-Tampons are cotton plugs that help absorb menstrual blood if placed in the vagina.
-Since they are inserted in the vagina, it requires some practice.
+Tampons are cotton plugs that help absorb menstrual blood.
+Since they are inserted in the private area, it requires some practice.
 Your daughter also needs to be familiar with her body and stay in a comfortable position while placing the tampon.
 Proper guidance can help her feel relaxed and reassured.

 Read on to know a step-by-step process on guiding your daughter on how to use a tampon (1).